plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 NO Vote will be the total number of hotspots asserted to the AU region contained in wallets that have burned a vote transaction to the **AGAINST** wallet address.

-## Unresolved Questions

-- What parts of the design do you expect to resolve through the HIP process before this gets merged?
-- What parts of the design do you expect to resolve through the implementation of this feature?
-- What related issues do you consider out of scope for this HIP that could be addressed in the future independently of the solution that comes out of this HIP?
-- Are there dependencies, milestones, or dates that need to be met for this HIP to succeed?

 ## Deployment Impact